 The first awakening to this need for personal change often begins with the discovery of some element of God’s comprehensive truth in the Scriptures.
 Paul explained it this way: “God from the beginning chose you for salvation through sanctification [setting apart] by the Spirit and belief in the truth, to which He called you by our gospel, for the obtaining of the glory of our Lord Jesus Christ” (2 Thessalonians 2:13-14).

 You can know if God is calling you

-We explain the process in articles listed in the section titled “Change.”
+Choosing to respond to God’s calling means embarking on a life of personal, spiritual growth.
+We explain that process in many of the articles listed below.
 There you will find detailed biblical instructions on conversion, repentance and baptism.
 You will find specifics about how God wants you to live as a Christian.